-The quantities of data we produce has surpassed our ability to interpret.
+The quantities of data we produce have surpassed our ability to interpret.
 This has led to the creation of machine learning and artificial intelligence.
 These algorithms can parse our data, separating signal from noise.
 The resulting inferences are the most valuable assets, as they allow us to peer into the future.

 The market is fragmented.
 The owners of the data are not experts in its use.
 The experts in these technologies do not have access to the data.
 The data is restricted by technology, regulation and fear.
 If data is shared it can be copied resulting in the loss of value.